Di72/rsschool-cv/cv.md

 ## Summary:
 In particular, I like to create something out of nothing.
 Programming tends to engage in searching and reading documentation.
 For me, EPAM is a good company to start my career.
 ## Skills:
-The last year I’m involved in web technologies and studied programming languages such as JS, HTML, CSS, PHP at a basic level.
+The last year I’m involved in web technologies and studied programming languages such as JS, HTML, CSS at a basic level.
 ## Education:
 Studied at Samara State Aerospace University.
 ## English: